MoviesPopularQueer Screens

 Dance of the 41 - Alfonso Herrera

 In one of the most powerful sequences of the entire movie, we see the aftermath of the event: Ignacio walking back into his home (still wearing a dress), shielded by his privilege, while the other 41 men are sentenced to prison and hard labor in work camps.
-Dance of the 41 masterfully portrays the devastation that those men faced when their lifestyle gets exposed and their ability to live freely is permanently removed.
+Dance of the 41 masterfully portrays the devastation that those men faced when their lifestyle was exposed and their ability to live freely was permanently removed.

 Dance of the 41 - Alfonso Herrera